thongekchakrit/Twitter-scrapper-sentiment/README.md

 ![Result_2](https://github.com/thongekchakrit/TwitAnlysis-to-csv/blob/master/images/result_2.png)

-The result is accurate to a certain extend.
-Singaporeans have high admiration for Jamus Lim and it was well reflected by the sentiment analysis.
-Out of the 34 scrapped tweets, 17 (50%) were deemed positive, 15(44%) were deemed neutral or objective and 2 (5%) were deemed negative.
+The result was accurate to a certain extend.
+Singaporeans have high admiration for Jamus Lim and it was well reflected by this analysis.
+Out of the 34 scrapped tweets, 17 (50%) were deemed positive, 15(44%) were deemed neutral or objective and 2 (5%) were deemed as negative.

 Although this program is not 100% accurate (especially so when we are analysing tweets where people are more likely to use short forms and slangs), it does give a very rough sense of what people are feeling.
 You can evalute the sentiment by looking at the CSV file.